-Here are some common FAQ’s for Chalk Paste vs Couture Ink!
+Here are some common FAQ’s on Paste vs Ink!

 Chalk Paste goes on wet, dries hard- can have your hands running ALL over it!
 BUT- the COOLEST PART IS, the Chalk Paste comes OFF WITH WATER!